-We expect that Bandeirante's cash flow will improve dramatically starting in 2015 boosted either by the receipt of resources from the CDE fund or the pass-through of some portion of the regulatory asset amounts to tariffs, which we project will be reduced by around BRL 100 million per year from 2015 through 2017.
+We expect that Bandeirante's cash flow improvement will take longer than expected, starting in 2016 boosted either by the receipt of resources from the CDE fund or the pass-through of some portion of the regulatory asset amounts to tariffs, which we project will be reduced by around BRL 200 million per year from 2015 through 2017.
 A forecasted 3% annual growth in sales volume will also contribute to higher operating margins during this period partly offsetting some forecasted reduction in tariffs in October 2015 as a result of the scheduled fourth tariff review.
+Starting in 2016, we expect the level of regulatory assets to be extinguished by the end of 2017.